by KD Miller

 I also knew Papi and his uncles had money, and it wasn’t from farming.
 When the Beatles first came to Dallas a few years ago, Papi surprised me by taking all of us, including George, Isabella, Benjamin and Conrad to the concert.
 I assumed we had back row seats.
 To my astonishment, we were in the front row, and we all had backstage passes!
 I still have the album The Beatles autographed framed, and hanging on my bedroom wall.
 That was the first, and last time, I witnessed my sophisticated Papi listening to rock and roll music.

-The following day, I found Papi’s check book lying out on the kitchen table.
+The following day, I found Papi’s checkbook lying out on the kitchen table.
 I snuck a peek.
 Our concert had cost him almost a thousand dollars!
 My trembling fingers skipped through the pages, and I almost passed out when I saw the six-digit figures he had in the bank.
-After that moment, I knew they were keeping a secret from me, and I would learn it when I turned sixteen.
+After that moment, I knew they were keeping a secret from me.
+I would learn it when I turned sixteen.
 Unfortunately, it was more heart-wrenching than a mysterious amount of money.

-My life changed a month ago, and I haven’t spoken to Papi since we returned to Sicily.
-Early that morning, while everyone was at church, I slipped from the house, walked a mile to the filing station, called a taxi, and had him drop me off at the abandoned Woodlake Amusement Park.
-I fought my way down the overgrown path to the deserted pier, slipping off my shoes and socks, I rolled up my jeans, and submerged my feet into the cool water, and had been sitting there ever since watching the turtles sunbathe on the rocks.
+My life changed a month ago, and I haven’t spoken to Papi since we returned from Sicily.
+Early that morning, while everyone was at church, I slipped from the house.
+I walked a mile to the filing station, called a taxi, and had him drop me off at the abandoned Woodlake Amusement Park.
+I fought my way down the overgrown path to the deserted pier.
+I slipped off my shoes and socks, I rolled up my jeans, and submerged my feet into the cool water.
+I sat there watching the turtles sunbathe on the rocks.

-Woodlake had been shut-up a few decades ago, and the property sold off to wealthy residents who wanted lake front property.
-Papi and his brothers used to spend their summers at Woodlake, and naturally they snapped up a small lake house.
+Woodlake had been shut-up a few decades ago, and the property sold off to wealthy residents who wanted lakefront property.
+Papi and his brothers used to spend their summers at Woodlake, so naturally they snapped up a small lake house.
 The only bad thing was the neighbors who lived in the area.
 They kept a careful eye, and had a tendency to not mind their own business.

 That’s why I wasn’t surprised when I heard heavy footsteps emerging from the grass, and onto the pier.
 It was either Papi, or one of my uncles.
 I kept my gaze on the water, and cursed the nosy neighbor who called them to come fetch me.

 As the footsteps grew closer, I could smell the rich Marlboro tobacco, and knew it was Uncle Theodore.
-Papi only smoke foreign cigarettes, and Dr. Francis and Uncle Dylan gave up the habit a few years ago.
-When Uncle Theodore was in his early twenties, back in nineteen-ten, he had an operation on his throat.
+Papi only smoked foreign cigarettes, and Dr. Francis and Uncle Dylan gave up the habit a few years ago.
+When Uncle Theodore was in his early twenties, back in 1910, he had an operation on his throat.
 Dr. Francis and an old Sherman doctor by the name of, Dr. Alexander performed the complicated surgery.
 It was something to do with his vocal cords.
-To this day, Uncle Theodore would be talking and suddenly his voice would skip to a higher octave, and for a slight second he sounded feminine, then it would lower back to a man’s tone.
-When he fully recovered from the surgery that is when he took up smoking.
+To this day when Uncle Theodore talks, his voice suddenly skips to a higher octave.
+For a slight second he sounds feminine, then his voice returns to a lower register.
+When he fully recovered from the surgery he took up smoking.
 He hoped the tobacco would help correct his voice, and lungs.
 For five decades he smoked like a chimney.

 “We had a feeling you would be here,” his rough voice called out, pulling me from my daydream.

-I responded by childishly crossing my arms over my chest, and glaring out into the water.
+I responded by childishly crossing my arms over my chest, and glaring out into the water in annoyance that I had been found.
 Closing my eyes, I tried to imagine what Woodlake Park looked like in its heyday.
-Papi and his brothers running around wearing Victorian bathing suits, women in high-collared dresses, and hats filled with fresh flowers, carnival rides, the smell of popcorn and cotton candy.
+Carnival rides, the smell of popcorn and cotton candy, Papi and his brothers running around wearing Victorian bathing suits, women in high-collared dresses, and hats filled with fresh flowers.
 Opening my eyes, all I saw was a rundown lake.
 The water hadn’t welcomed swimmers or boat races in decades.
 The old bathing houses were rotting away.
-No Trespassing signs littered the grounds were at one time there were colorful advertisements announcing circuses, horseback riding, canoe rentals, dancing.
+No Trespassing signs littered the grounds where at one time there were colorful advertisements announcing circuses, horseback riding, canoe rentals, dancing.